-Tantalum: How did it feel to see you work in print for the very first time?
+Tantalum: How did it feel to see your work in print for the very first time?

-Tantalum: What advise would you have for a new wardrobe stylist trying to get into session work?
+Tantalum: What advice would you have for a new wardrobe stylist trying to get into session work?

 Tantalum: Final thoughts funny stuff that happened on shoot day zipper didn't work?

 JW: We set up shop in an abandoned golf course that day, and there were piles of dirty stray personal belongings like: clothing, blankets, books, toys and papers spread over random areas of the golf course.
 We later discovered that we were literally shooting in the middle of somebody's "bathroom" - by the toxic scent of urine everywhere.
 We found out our models had been giving a "peep show" the entire time unknowingly.
 And we met the predecessors once they showed up with a shopping cart and a tent and set up camp.
 An absolute first.